Dassderdie/scavenger-hunt-hidden/README.md

 }
 ```

-The sole purpose of this package is to provide the flag in `.flag`.
+The sole purpose of this package is to provide the "hidden" flag in `index.js`.